 Environmental Purchasing (EP) (also known as 'green' purchasing) melds procurement and environmental ethics into a sustainable purchasing strategy.
 EP is the practice of specifying products and services with consideration of life-cycle environmental attributes.

-The National Park Service presents Environmental Achievement (EA) Awards to teams (park unit, groups of NPS employees, or a combination of NPS and non-NPS personnel) and partners (concessioners, contractors, and cooperating associations) who demonstrate exceptional accomplishments toward the overall goal of preservation and protection of the resources under our stewardship.
-Specifically, the awards recognize outstanding achievements in the implementation of EO 13523, Strengthening Federal Environmental, Energy, and Transportation Management and EO 13514, Federal Leadership in Environmental, Energy, and Economic Performance.
+The NPS presents EA Awards to teams (park unit, groups of NPS employees, or a combination of NPS and non-NPS personnel) and partners (concessionaires, contractors, and cooperating associations) who demonstrate exceptional accomplishments toward the overall goal of preservation and protection of the resources under our stewardship.
+Specifically, the awards recognize outstanding achievements in the implementation of E.O.
+13693 Planning for Federal Sustainability in the Next Decade.